ring-buffer/Red_Team_Notes/HTB-Lesson-Learned/HTB/Granny HTB.md

 2. Cadaver - WebDav client for Linux
 3. davtest - Command line utility to check if you're allowed to upload file using PUT/Move Method.
 Uploads random files
 4. local_exploit_Suggester.
+5. winPEAS.bat transfer to target.
+6. Python to start the FTP server

 Following HTTP Methods were supported